-History of higher education and student services.
-Introduction to the various fields, organizations, and functions in student services - - includes trends, issues, and ethics.
+The history of higher education and student affairs is explored through an introduction to the various fields, organizations, and functions in student affairs including trends, issues, and ethics.

 A course designed to meet the individual needs of graduate students.
 May be repeated.